Maxzi3/SET_TIME_FRONTEND_-TRIALS/README.md

-## This the reprository for my set time frontend trails
-## Created april 17 2024
+# THis thing is omo God help me amen
-# life is hard
+## life is hard